One day my boss at the publishing house where I worked asked me, “Would you be interested in following a production editor's career path?”

 “I don’t think I have the patience for it,” I told him.
 "And I'd prefer to stick with the path I'm on."

 Why did I make that decision?
 I liked what I was doing—editorial process management.
-I worked with editors, intersected with other disciplines, and created publishing plans for books and Bibles.
+I worked with editors, interacted with other disciplines like sales, marketing, production, and design, and created workable publishing plans for books and Bibles.
 I also wasn't sure I had the patience to sit at a computer all day.

 Eventually, I was an executive managing editor, supervising coworkers in both editorial and marketing-related positions along the way.